 D'ANTONI: Oh, yeah.

 SAGAL: Oh, yeah.
 Here we go.
 First up, Michael Jordan - you may have heard of him - he remains the world's most famous Mike.
 He was so famous during his heyday that you could find which of these?
-A, a shrine to him in the palace of North Korean dictator Kim Jong Il; B, a megachurch in Lebanon thta believed he was the Messiah; or C, the be like Mike diet book, which recommended you consume only Gatorade and expensive cigars.
+A, a shrine to him in the palace of North Korean dictator Kim Jong Il; B, a megachurch in Lebanon that believed he was the Messiah; or C, the "Be Like Mike" diet book, which recommended you consume only Gatorade and expensive cigars?

 D'ANTONI: I'm probably going with the shrine in North Korea just because Dennis Rodman solved our problems there, right?